 The Department of English offers advanced programs and guided research leading to the Ph.D. degree in English and American literature in the following major literary fields: the Renaissance, the 18th century, the Romantic period, the Victorian period, American literature, and 20th-century literature.

-Students are required to enroll in three graduate courses in each of the semesters of their first year of study and two in each of the semesters of their second year.
-By the end of the third year, students will have completed 10 graduate seminars, an oral examination in two fields, and examinations in one or two foreign languages.
+Students are required to enroll in three graduate courses in each of the semesters of their first and second years of study.
+By the end of the third year, students will have completed 12 graduate seminars (including the Proseminar), an oral examination in two fields, and examinations in one or two foreign languages.
 Fourth-year students will receive dissertation fellowships.

-Teaching experience is regarded as an important part of the graduate program, and graduate students are required to teach in the department’s literature and expository writing courses during their second, third, and fifth years at Hopkins.
+Teaching experience is regarded as an important part of the graduate program, and graduate students are required to teach in the department’s literature courses and the expository writing program during their second, third, and fifth years at Hopkins.

-For further information about graduate study, contact the graduate coordinator at the Department of English or go to http://english.jhu.edu/graduate/.
+For further information about graduate study, contact the academic coordinator or Director of Graduate Studies at the Department of English or go to http://english.jhu.edu/graduate/.